nulogy/vorpal/README.md

 # Vorpal

-Separate your domain model from your delivery mechanism.
+Separate your domain model from your persistence mechanism.
+Some problems call for a really sharp tool.

 > One, two!
 One, two! and through and through